Gary Condit

 Gary Adrian Condit (born April 21, 1948) is an American former politician from California.
 A Democrat, Condit represented California's 18th congressional district in the United States House of Representatives from 1989 to 2003.

-He gained significant national attention after the May 2001 disappearance of Chandra Levy, an intern with the Federal Bureau of Prisons.
-Condit and Levy were having an affair, and she was subsequently found to have been murdered.
+Condit gained significant national attention after the May 2001 disappearance of Chandra Levy, an intern with the Federal Bureau of Prisons.
+Condit and Levy were having an affair, and Levy was later found to have been murdered.
+Condit was questioned several times during the investigation and became the subject of extensive media coverage.
+He was never charged in connection with Levy's disappearance and, in 2009, Ingmar Guandique was arrested in connection with the murder.

 Early life

 Gary Condit was born in Salina, Oklahoma, on April 21, 1948, the son of Velma Jean (Tidwell) Condit (1929–2017) and Adrian Burl Condit (1927–2021), a Baptist minister.
 He was raised and educated in Oklahoma, and graduated from Tulsa's Nathan Hale High School.
 During the summers of his high school years, Condit worked as a roustabout in Oklahoma's oil fields.
 In 1967, at age 18, he married his high school sweetheart, Carolyn Berry.
 An investigation by journalists in 2001 revealed that Condit had provided an inaccurate birth date when applying for his marriage license.
 At the time, Oklahoma required males under age 21 to have parental consent to marry; by claiming to have been born in 1942 rather than 1948, Condit evaded this requirement.

 In 1967, when Condit's father became pastor of a Baptist church near Modesto, his family relocated there.
 Condit began attendance at Modesto Junior College and received an Associate of Arts degree in 1970.
 In 1972, he received a B.A. degree from California State University, Stanislaus.
 While attending college and at the start of his career, Condit worked at a variety of jobs, including one at a tomato cannery, one at a factory that made munitions during the Vietnam War, and one in the paint department of a Montgomery Ward department store.